Gaussian Process-based calculation of look-elsewhere trials factor

-In summary, as long as the same grid is used for the data and the analysis of the trials factor, the effect on both will be the same.
-Consequently, in this study we are not very concerned by the choice of a grid for the signal nuisance parameters, but of course it makes good sense to choose a grid that allows peaks to be described by at least a handful of points.
+With the Asimov set of samples we are not trying to improve this particular aspect of the Gross and Vitells approach, yet, GP toys are also affected by the choice of the grid so we wanted to shed more light on this caveat.
+Although we are not very concerned by the choice of a grid for the signal nuisance parameters, of course it makes good sense to choose a grid that allows peaks to be described by at least a handful of points.